Parthenopean Republic: Origins of the Republic

-The Republic
+Republic

 On 21 or 23 January 1799, the Parthenopean Republic was proclaimed.
 The name referred to an ancient Greek colony Parthenope on the site of the future city of Naples.
 The Republic had no real domestic constituency and existed solely due to the power of the French Army.
 The Republic's leaders were men of culture, high character and birth, such as Gennaro Serra, Prince of Cassano Irpino but they were doctrinaire and impractical, and they knew very little of the lower classes of their own country.
-The new government soon found itself in financial difficulties, owing to Championnet's demands for money (he was later relieved for graft); it failed to organise an army (and was therefore dependent on French protection) and met with little success in its attempts to "democratise" the provinces.
+The new government soon found itself in financial difficulties, owing to Championnet's demands for money (he was later relieved for corruption); it failed to organise an army (and was therefore dependent on French protection) and met with little success in its attempts to "democratise" the provinces.

 Meanwhile, the court at Palermo sent Cardinal Fabrizio Ruffo, a wealthy and influential prelate, to Calabria to organize a counter-revolution.
 He succeeded beyond expectation with his "Christian army of the Holy Faith" (Esercito Cristiano della Santa Fede).
 A British squadron approached Naples and occupied the island of Procida, but after a few engagements with the Republican fleet commanded by Francesco Caracciolo, an ex-officer in the Bourbon navy, it was recalled to Palermo, as the Franco–Spanish fleet was expected.